.NET HELP

 ' Additional code to render the plotSurface

 Once you have created a chart with NPlot, you can use IronPDF to convert this chart into a PDF document.
 This process involves rendering the chart as an image and then using IronPDF to embed this image in a PDF.
-You can follow the following steps to convert charts to PDF:
+You can follow these steps to convert charts to PDF:

 var imageFiles = new string [] { chartImagePath };